kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ```

 When the scheduler evaluates a multi-allocatable device backed by a
-slice that declares `sharingAffinity`:
+pool that declares `sharingAffinity`:

-1. **First claim**: When evaluating a candidate device in this slice,
+1. **First claim**: When evaluating a candidate device in this pool,
-   the scheduler runs every `sharingAffinity` entry's
+   the scheduler looks up the pool's metadata slice and, for each
+   `sharingAffinity` entry whose `selector` matches the candidate
+   device (or has no selector), runs the entry's CEL expressions
-   CEL expressions against every opaque config object that is in scope
+   against every opaque config object that is in scope for the
-   for the request currently being filtered (per
+   request currently being filtered (per
    `DeviceClaimConfiguration.Requests`).
-For each (extractor, opaque-config)
+For each such applicable
-   pair and each CEL
+   group, if every CEL key in that group's `cel` map
-   key, a non-empty string return contributes that key/value to the
+   produces a non-empty return across the claim's opaque configs,
+   the group is *satisfied*.
+The claim is eligible for the device
+   only if **every** applicable group is satisfied; the union of
-   claim's effective affinity map; an empty-string return contributes
+   their key/value contributions is the claim's effective affinity
-   nothing for that key from that object.
-The merged non-empty map
-   is recorded in `AllocatedState` alongside consumed capacity.
+   map and is recorded in `AllocatedState` alongside consumed
+   capacity.
 2. **Subsequent claims**: The scheduler runs the same extraction for
    each new claim and compares the merged key set to
    `AllocatedState`'s `LockedAffinity`.